 When adenocarcinomas spread beyond the lining of the colon, they are known as invasive, or infiltrating, tumors.
-However, the American Cancer Society cautions that invasive colon cancer, with appropriate treatment, is not necessarily associated with a poorer prognosis than non-invasive cancer.
-Many factors that affect prognosis cannot be determined until tumor tissue is fully removed and examined by a medical pathologist.
+The American Cancer Society cautions that invasive colon cancer, with appropriate treatment, is not necessarily associated with a poorer prognosis than non-invasive cancer.
+Many factors that affect prognosis cannot be determined until a medical pathologist examines tumor tissue.

-Carcinoid tumors develop out of neuroendocrine cells, the cells that regulate hormone production in the body.
-As a result, these tumors can sometimes release hormone-like substances into the bloodstream.
+Carcinoid tumors develop out of neuroendocrine cells, the cells that regulate hormone production in your body.
+As a result, these tumors can sometimes release hormone-like substances into your bloodstream.

 For most people, the level of these hormones is not high enough to produce any symptoms.
-About 10 percent of those with carcinoid cancers, however, will experience carcinoid syndrome, which includes flushing of the skin, diarrhea, wheezing, and an elevated heart rate.
+About 10 percent of people with carcinoid cancers, however, experience carcinoid syndrome, which includes flushing of your skin, diarrhea, wheezing, and an elevated heart rate.

 Two-thirds of all carcinoid tumors appear in the gastrointestinal tract, according to the Memorial Sloan Kettering Cancer Center.
-However, carcinoid tumors account for only about one percent of all colon cancers.
+Carcinoid tumors account for only about one percent of all colon cancers.
 They are often slow-growing and can take years to spread.

 People with a family history of colon cancer or with stomach conditions that inhibit acid production have an increased risk for gastrointestinal carcinoid tumors.
-Most of these tumors are treated with surgery, though radiation or chemotherapies may be necessary as well if the cancer has spread.
+Most of these tumors are treated with surgery, although radiation or chemotherapy may also be necessary if the cancer has spread.

 Stromal tumors develop from the cells of the nervous system; when these form in the colon, they are known as gastrointestinal stromal tumors, or GISTs.
 They are much less common than adenocarcinomas or carcinoid tumors.

-According to research published in the European Journal of Pathology, GISTs are most common in adults over age 50, and fewer than five percent of them develop in the colon.
+According to research published in the European Journal of Pathology, GISTs are most common in adults over age 50.
+Fewer than five percent of them develop in the colon.
 They are slightly more common in men than women.
 Most seem to develop sporadically, though some rare, inherited genetic conditions such as von Recklinghausen disease and Carney-Stratakis syndrome can increase your risk of GISTs.

 Most of these tumors are benign and can be removed with surgery.
-In cases when gastrointestinal stromal tumors are not benign, researchers have found that these tumors respond well to chemotherapy drugs.
+In cases when gastrointestinal stromal tumors are not benign, researchers have found that these tumors respond well to chemotherapy.